icis4/yat/YAT/!-Doc.User/YAT Release Notes_limited to 64k for SourceForge online 'ReadMe'.txt

-(Versions 2.2 and 2.3 have been skipped to emphasize the update to .NET 4.x while still keeping the option for releasing the 2.4+ features (except plotting) also on .NET 2.0 Runtime / 3.5 Framework.)
+(Versions 2.2 and 2.3 have been skipped to emphasize the update to .NET 4.x while still keeping the option for releasing the 2.4+ features (except plotting) also on .NET Runtime 2.0 / Framework 3.5.)

 YAT 2.1.0 :: 2019-10-04